 Please refer to the “Guidelines on the Appointment and Roles of Chairpersons and Examiners of PhD Thesis Examination Committees” for details.

 The thesis examination takes place in a single session and comprises four parts, the first two of which are open to all members of the University and departmental guests.
-The third part is closed to all but the candidate and the TEC, and the fourth is a closed session of the examiners in the absence of the candidate.
+The third part is closed to all but the candidate and the TEC, and the fourth is a closed session of the TEC in the absence of the candidate.

 The first part is an oral presentation by the candidate, emphasizing the major elements of the research and the results obtained.